nnao45/pexpo/README.md

 And, This app use with root(sudo) privilege.
 Because using socket of icmp.

 ***Current pexpo's version: 1.37***
-(context support & slim goroutine)
+(context support & slim goroutine.)

 ## Download
 Download Page: https://github.com/nnao45/pexpo/releases/tag/1.37